-The Corporation, through one or more of its indirectly owned subsidiaries, was or is party to employment agreements with each of the NEOs.
-Employment agreements with each of Messrs.
-Ebsary, Kelly and Shillington were terminated in 2016.
+The Corporation, through one or more of its indirectly owned subsidiaries, is party to employment agreements with each of the NEOs.

 The employment agreements are for an indefinite period subject to termination by either party on advance notice.
 In the case of Messrs.
 Gandur and Querio, nine months' notice is required.
 In the case of Messrs.
 Lewis and McPhee, three months' notice is required.
 The employment agreements also provide for accident insurance, as well as providing for discretionary annual bonuses.
 See the section entitled Statement of Executive Compensation - Compensation Discussion and Analysis - Determination of Executive Compensation Components.